gayatripadmani/CPP_Assignment/README.md

 WAP for area and perimeter of a rectangle.

-WAP to convert cenlsius to ferinhet  check lowest from two no.
+WAP to convert cenlsius to ferinhet.

 check lowest from two no.